Greygar724665/powder-sim/README.md

 # Powder Simulation

-A simple but engaging powder physics simulation built with Python and Pygame.
-Watch sand particles fall and interact with realistic gravity-based physics!
+A powder physics simulation made with Python and Pygame.
+It's basically a falling sand game where you can watch different materials interact with gravity, temperature, and each other.

 ## What it does

-This simulation creates a grid-based physics engine where sand particles:
-- Fall downward due to gravity
-- Slide diagonally when blocked
-- Have natural color variations for realistic appearance
-- Update in real-time with smooth animation
+This is a grid-based physics engine where particles behave like their real-world counterparts.
+Sand falls and slides around obstacles, water flows and can freeze or evaporate, lava melts things, and there's even acid that dissolves stuff.
+Each particle type has its own physics behavior and temperature properties.

 ## Features

-- **Realistic Physics**: Sand particles check for obstacles and fall naturally
-- **Dynamic Movement**: Particles slide left or right when they can't fall straight down
+- **Multiple particle types**: Sand, dirt, stone, water, lava, acid, ice, steam, fire, and more
+- **Temperature system**: Particles heat up and cool down, affecting state changes (water freezes into ice, evaporates into steam, etc.)
+- **Realistic physics**: Different movement patterns for granular materials (sand, dirt), liquids (water, lava), and gases (steam, fire)
+- **Interactive placement**: Draw particles with your mouse (left click to place, right click to erase)
-- **Visual Variety**: Each sand grain has slight color variations for a natural look
+- **Visual variety**: Each particle has subtle color variations so they look more natural
-- **Real-time Simulation**: Smooth 20 FPS animation with proper physics timing
+- **State changes**: Watch water boil into steam, lava cool into basalt, and ice melt back into water

 ## Requirements